baaastijn/dbt-postgresql-metabase-workshop/README.md

 For convenience, a static website was generated!

-Start the workshop here : <https://dbt-postgresql-metabase-workshop.pages.dev/>
+**Start the workshop here** : <https://dbt-postgresql-metabase-workshop.pages.dev/>

 ![Static Website](mkdocs/docs/img/staticwebsite.png)

+This website was generated with MKdocs.

+Have fun!